arteam/java-c2dm/README.markdown

-java-gcm is a Java client for Google Cloud Messaging (GCM) The library aims to provide a highly scalable interface to the Apple server, while still being simple and modular.
+java-gcm is a Java client for Google Cloud Messaging (GCM) The library aims to provide a highly scalable interface to the Google server, while still being simple and modular.

 Sample Code